jvalenzuela/atform/doc/source/intro.rst

 An important concept to note is these scripts are plain text files and do not contain formatting, such as font selection or table configuration.
-The testgen package will handle formatting the output PDFs; the author need only provide content and structure, i.e., what is in the tests and how they are organized.
+The |project_name| package will handle formatting the output PDFs; the author need only provide content and structure, i.e., what is in the tests and how they are organized.